Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

-The alternative is to restrict the set of coalitions but not matches they can block through.
-The interpretation is that the status quo match is not only inviolable \textit{ex post} but also that any new contract formed by an agent requires the \textit{ex ante} approval of his or her $\rema$-partner.
-We consider only coalitions meeting the following criterion: \begin{definition} A coalition $\Coal$ is \textit{agreeable} if $\rema(\Coal) = \Coal$. \end{definition} A coalition $\Coal$ is agreeable if any contract in $\rema$ does not contain both an agent in $\Coal$ and an agent not in $\Coal$.
-By restricting our attention to agreeable coalitions, we require that every agent in a blocking coalition of $\mat$ guarantees his or her $\rema$-partner a weakly better partner at match $\mat '$ than at $\mat$.
+The alternative is to restrict the set of coalitions but not the matches they can block through.
+The interpretation is that the initial match is not only inviolable \textit{ex post} but also that any new contract formed by an agent requires the \textit{ex ante} approval of his or her $\rema$-partner.
+I consider only coalitions meeting the following criterion: \begin{definition} A coalition $\Coal$ is \textit{agreeable} if $\rema(\Coal) = \Coal$. \end{definition} A coalition $\Coal$ is agreeable if any contract in $\rema$ does not contain both an agent in $\Coal$ and an agent not in $\Coal$.
+By restricting my attention to agreeable coalitions, I require that every agent in a blocking coalition of $\mat$ guarantees his or her $\rema$-partner a weakly better partner at match $\mat '$ than at $\mat$.
 To guarantee such an improvement, the $\rema$-partner's partner at $\mat '$ must also be included in the coalition, which implies that the $\rema$-partner's $\mat '$-partner must also be included in the coalition, and so on. \Cref{def:agrcor} formalizes this idea. \begin{definition} The \textit{agreeable core} is the set of individually rational matches not blocked by any agreeable coalition. \end{definition}

 The agreeable core puts a strong requirement on blocking coalitions: every agent in the coalition \textit{and their $\rema$-partners} must be made weakly better off.
-Our interpretation is that if some agent $\age$ is harmed by a block and his or her $\rema$-partner is in the blocking coalition, then $\age$ can veto the block by refusing to cancel the status quo contract.
+My interpretation is that if some agent $\age$ is harmed by a block and his or her $\rema$-partner is in the blocking coalition, then $\age$ can veto the block by refusing to dissolve the initial contract.
 The important nuance is that the harmed agent can veto $\mat '$ even if he or she prefers $\mat ' $ to $\rema$.